-I’ve been making Cantuccini for almost as long as I’ve been making gnocchi (15 years?), and it seemed natural to serve these very moreish, twice-cooked Italian biscuits with tea to welcome guests at my first gnocchi class over the weekend.
-I have to admit I was surprised when everyone wanted the recipe, but as always am very happy to share!
+I’ve been making Cantuccini for almost as long as I’ve been making gnocchi (about twenty years), and it seemed natural to serve these very moreish, twice-cooked Italian biscuits with tea to welcome guests at my first gnocchi class over the weekend.
+Everyone wanted the recipe - and so here it is!

-They’re traditionally made with (and later dunked into) Vin Santo, but it’s become difficult to find and is quite pricey, so I will more often use Grand Marnier which I almost always have on hand (please don’t tell anyone from Prato).
+They’re traditionally made with (and later dunked into) Vin Santo, but that can be difficult to find, so I sometimes use Grand Marnier which I almost always have on hand (please don’t tell anyone from Prato).

 Grated zest of 1 unwaxed, organic lemon